 The best part of the Museum is how it humanizes a legend.
 Yes, he was a war hero.
 Yes, he was a New York Yankee.
-But he was also once a kid playing baseball with his brothers in the sand — dreaming for something bigger.
-We’re glad Yogi Berra loved Montclair and live there for more than 50 years.
+But he was also once a kid playing baseball with his brothers in the sand — dreaming of something bigger.
+We’re glad Yogi Berra loved Montclair and lived here for more than 50 years.

 How to Visit

-The Yogi Berra Museum and Learning Center is located on 8 Yogi Berra Drive in Little Falls, on the campus of Montclair State University.
+The Yogi Berra Museum and Learning Center is located at 8 Yogi Berra Drive in Little Falls, on the campus of Montclair State University.
 Opening hours are Wednesday through Sunday from 12PM-5PM.

 Admission is $10 for adults, $5 for children and seniors, and free for Veterans and Montclair State students.
 The Museum is wheelchair accessible, and parking is located in the lot directly across from the site.